Table Of Contents

 Florida Resources

-Additionally, the state’s guaranty association, the Florida Life & Health Insurance Guaranty Association, details the annuity consumer protections for Florida residents.
+• Florida Life & Health Insurance Guaranty Association.
+The state’s guaranty association, the Florida Life & Health Insurance Guaranty Association, details the annuity consumer protections for Florida residents.

 FAQs About Annuities in Florida

 Yes.
 Annuities are protected from creditors.
-Florida Statute 222.14 states that proceeds from an annuity contract issued to a Florida resident are not subject to attachment, garnishment or legal process to benefit any creditor of the annuity beneficiary.
+Florida Statute 222.14 states that proceeds from an annuity contract issued to a Florida resident are not subject to attachment, garnishment or any other legal process to benefit any creditor of the annuity beneficiary.

 Still have questions?